balena-io/docs/pages/hardware/i2c-and-spi.md

 so won't work with the 16M GPU split.

 ### Customising config.txt
 These are some tips and tricks for customizing your raspberry pi.
 Most of them require changing settings the the config.txt file on the SD cards `boot` partition.
+See [here](https://docs.resin.io/configuration/advanced/) for more details

 ##### Binary Blobs for GPU/vcore
 This is neccessary for any graphics acceleration or if you want to use the official raspberry pi camera module